nbenn/mockthat/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a minor bugfix update.
+* This is re-submission of a minor bugfix update.